Knowing how to introduce yourself, find your way around, and ask basic questions in a new language is crucial for integrating any culture.

 “La pièce de théâtre était lamentable.”

 - “The play was deplorable.”
 ‘Lamentable’ is a fantastic word to know.
 It is a very expressive term which provokes a particular sense of shabbiness.
+It is a useful word for expressing a very unfavorable opinion in French.

 “Je trouve cela très décevant."